-So let’s get into it, from their game-changing 1993 debut to Only Built 4 Cuban Linx… and Liquid Swords, to Wu-Tang Forever and Supreme Clientele, we’re counting down the top 10 best Wu-Tang Clan albums of all time.
+So let’s get into it, from their game-changing 1993 debut to Only Built 4 Cuban Linx… and Liquid Swords, to Wu-Tang Forever and Supreme Clientele, we’re ranking the top 10 best Wu-Tang Clan albums of all time.

 10. Wu-Tang Clan – Iron Flag